-Bed bugs are one of the worst pests Connecticut residents can encounter in their homes.
-They most commonly hide in mattresses and box springs, but can also be found in couches, carpets and baseboards.
-This gives them easy access to their sleeping hosts – you and your family.
+Bed bugs are extremely elusive insects and are one of the worst pests Connecticut residents can encounter in their homes.
+These bugs are most commonly known to hide in mattresses and box springs, but can also be found in couches, carpets and baseboards.
+These locations give them easy access to their sleeping hosts – you and your family.

 How Do I Know If I Have Bed Bugs?

-Bed bugs are tiny, reddish brown bugs about &frac18″ long.
+Bed bugs are tiny, reddish-brown bugs that measure about 1/4″ long.
 Their oval-shaped bodies are very flat, with a clearly visible head.
-Nymphs (immature stages) are translucent until their first blood meal, and are reddish after that.
+Nymphs (as they are known in their immature stage) range in size from 1.3 millimeters to 5 millimeters in length, are translucent until their first blood meal, and are a reddish color after that.

 - Live bed bugs: These insects are tiny, but still visible to the naked eye.
 Look for them on the bed frame, the box spring, and the headboard.
 If you find a live bed bug, save it so that it can be identified.

-- Bed bug fecal matter, which will look like spot of black pepper and can often be found in the mattress tufts.
+- Bed bug fecal matter, which will look like spots of black pepper and can often be found in the mattress tufts.

 How Did Bed Bugs Get in My Home?